jestjs/jest/docs/JestObjectAPI.md

 Instructs Jest to use fake versions of the standard Promise API (`Promise.resolve`, `Promise.reject`, `Promise.all`, `Promise.race`, `[Promise].then`, `[Promise].catch`, and `[Promise].finally`).

 Returns the `jest` object for chaining.

+_Note: using fake promises will not mock promises created using the [`async-await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), unless they are transpiled into explicit Promises (e.g. using Babel) before running the tests._

 ### `jest.useFakeTimers()`